aspose-email-cloud/aspose-email-cloud-dotnet/README.md

     new AiBcrParseStorageRq(null,
         new List<AiBcrImageStorageFile> //We can process multiple images in one {new AiBcrImageStorageFile(
-                true, //the image contains only one business card (you can upload image with multiple cards on it) new StorageFileLocation(storageName, string.Empty, imageFileName))},
+                true, //Flag isSingle determines that image contains single VCard or more.
+Only single VCard on image supported in current version new StorageFileLocation(storageName, string.Empty, imageFileName))},
         new StorageFolderLocation(storageName, outFolder))));
 // Get file name from a recognition result